foundation-for-environmental-monitoring/ffem-app-integration-sample/README.md

 # Setup

-1. Install ffem Match apps [from Play store](https://play.google.com/store/apps/developer?id=Foundation+for+Environmental+Monitoring)
+1. Install ffem Match app [from Play store](https://play.google.com/store/apps/developer?id=Foundation+for+Environmental+Monitoring)
 1. Download and install Git and add it to your PATH
-1. Download and install Android Studio
 1. Clone this project locally
 1. Open the project in Android Studio
-1. Build and run the app on the same phone that has the above ffem apps installed [How to run apps on device](https://developer.android.com/training/basics/firstapp/running-app)
+1. Build and run the app on the same phone that has the ffem Match app installed [How to run apps on device](https://developer.android.com/training/basics/firstapp/running-app)

 # Using the app